gpajot/zen-config/README.md

 - pydantic models - requires the `pydantic` extra

-The format is automatically inferred from the config class.
+The schema is automatically inferred from the config class.

-You can still specify it manually using `Config.SCHEMA`, for custom ones or configuring dump options.
+Other schemas can be added by subclassing `Schema`.

+To register more schemas: `Config.register_schema(MySchema)`.

+You can also force the schema using `Config.SCHEMA = MySchema(...)`.
+This can be used to disable auto selection, or pass parameters to the schema.

 To use pydantic:
 ```python